bigskysoftware/htmx/www/content/attributes/hx-sync.md

 The `hx-sync` attribute allows you to synchronize AJAX requests between multiple elements.

-The `hx-sync` attribute consists of a CSS selector to indicate the element to synchronize on, followed optionally by a colon and then by an optional syncing strategy.
+The `hx-sync` attribute consists of a extended CSS selector to indicate the element to synchronize on, followed optionally by a colon and then by an optional syncing strategy.
+See [Extended CSS Syntax](@/extended-css.md) for more details.

 The available strategies are:
 * `drop` - drop (ignore) this request if an existing request is in flight (the default)
 * `abort` - drop (ignore) this request if an existing request is in flight, and, if that is not the case, *abort* this request if another request occurs while it is still in flight